sourcebots/sbot/docs/source/tutorials/using-your-kit.rst

 The ``time.sleep`` is there otherwise the code will immediately go to full power.

-Now try and write some code that:
-- Smoothly starts and stops your robot.
+Now try and write some code that smoothly starts *and stops* your robot.

 Servos
 ------

-Servos are a motor which knows what position it's at.
+A servo is a motor which knows what position it's at.
 You can tell it an angle and it'll handle turning to that value!

 ..
 Warning:: Be warned, most servos can't turn a full 360 degrees!